Notice of Pre-AIA or AIA Status

 The image forming apparatus comprises the electrophotographic photoreceptor, a charging device, an exposure device, a developing device, and a transfer device ([0267]).
 The photoreceptor is contained in a process cartridge, that is attachable to and detachable from the image forming apparatus ([0269]).

-Yoshizawa teaches reducing the amount of diol to 50 ppm or less, but does not disclose reducing the amount to 10 ppm.
+Yoshizawa teaches reducing the amount of diol to 50 ppm or less, but does not specify a further preferable range of 10 ppm less.
 Uchimura teaches a photoreceptor containing a polycarbonate resin and a diol represented by general formula (1) ([0028]).
 The diol is comparable to Formula (6) of Yoshizawa and the Formula (1) of the instant application.
 The amount of the diol is 10 ppm or less ([0016]).
 Reducing the amount of the diol is beneficial for the electrical and mechanical properties of the photoreceptor ([0059]).
 Although the type of resin in the photoreceptor is a polycarbonate instead of a polyester, the resins of Yoshizawa and Uchimura contain similar compounds and the free diol is present in both photoreceptors.
-Further, both references teach reducing the amount of the diol present in the final resin and point to the electrical characteristics of the photoreceptor being affected.
-Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to have reduced the amount of the diol in the resin of Yoshizawa to the 10 ppm or lower amount of Uchimura in order to further benefit the electrical characteristics of the photoreceptor.
+Further, both references teach reducing the amount of the diol present in the final resin and point to the electrical characteristics of the photoreceptor being improved from the reduction.
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to have perfected the range of Yoshizawa and reduced the amount of the diol in the resin to the 10 ppm or lower amount of Uchimura in order to further benefit the electrical characteristics of the photoreceptor.

 Conclusion